sameerRaghava/Airline_customer_segmentation/README.md

-# My-Fourth-Project
+# Airline Customer Segmentation using SQL
-Airline Customer Segmentation using SQL
+This project showcases how SQL can be used to extract meaningful insights from a structured relational database.
+By writing optimized queries, I analyzed customer purchasing behavior, revenue trends, and product popularity.
+Key operations involved data filtering, joining multiple tables, aggregation, and using window functions.
+The project highlights strong foundational skills in SQL for data analysis and reporting.